-Mark L. Moster, MD is an Attending Surgeon on the Neuro-Ophthalmology Service at Wills Eye Hospital and Professor of Neurology and Ophthalmology at Thomas Jefferson University in Philadelphia.
+Mark L. Moster, MD is an Attending Physician on the Neuro-Ophthalmology Service at Wills Eye Hospital and Professor of Neurology and Ophthalmology at Thomas Jefferson University in Philadelphia.
 He holds appointments at Drexel University, Temple University, and Einstein Medical Center in Philadelphia, where he is Chair of Neuro-Ophthalmology.
 He is also the Director of the Electrophysiology Lab at Wills Eye Hospital.

 Dr. Moster trained in Neurology at the University of Pittsburgh School of Medicine and completed a Neuro-Ophthalmology Fellowship at Wills Eye.